Understanding and Defending Against Zero-Day Vulnerabilities

 Mitigation and Compensating Controls

-2. Treat public proof-of-concept releases as incident-level events.
+2. Treat public proof-of-concept (PoC) releases as incident-level events.
 When a PoC is published for a vulnerability affecting your environment, immediately initiate incident response procedures.
 Do not wait for vendor patches before implementing mitigations, as active exploitation often begins within hours of public disclosure.

 3. Strengthen behavioral detection capabilities across the attack lifecycle.
 Deploy EDR and SIEM controls that focus on post-exploitation behaviors rather than signature-based detection alone.
 Prioritize monitoring for credential access, privilege escalation, and lateral movement techniques, as these behaviors remain consistent across many zero-day campaigns.